Kaycee29/terraform-setup-for-aws-redshift-warehouse/README.md

 ## 🔧 What This Project Does

-With just a few lines of code, this setup will:
+ this setup usimng terraform will:

 - Create a Redshift cluster with your customized settings
 - Attach your IAM role with permissions